Amish of Ethridge TN

-Here is our 6 steps to a great Amish Adventure!
+Here are our 6 steps to a great Amish Adventure!

 We understand how frustrating it is to try something new and leave feeling that our expectations were let down.
-Follow these first 3 steps to make sure disappointment doesn't follow your Amish vacation!
+Follow these first 3 steps to ensure disappointment doesn't follow your Amish vacation!

-1. Figure out why you'd like to come to see the Amish and surrounding area before you come!
+1. Figure out why you'd like to see the Amish and surrounding area before you come!

-We have found that a deep longing for the simple family style vacation is key to having a great time in Amish country!
+We have found that a deep longing for a simple family-style vacation is key to having a great time in Amish country!

-Make sure you and your family is committed to exploring the Amish area and way of life as a way of learning about the differences in the way people live when they don't have modern day conveniences like electricity or internet.
-None of the Amish on the tours are actors, these people are real and the way they live isn't a show put on for the public.
-There are many conditions we'll explore on this website that help you plan your trip and what to do if weather or other criteria may hinder your visit.
+Please make sure you and your family are committed to exploring the Amish area and way of life to learn about the differences in how people live when they don't have modern-day conveniences like electricity or the internet.
+None of the Amish on the tours are actors, these people are real, and the way they live isn't a show for the public.
+We'll explore many conditions on this website that help you plan your trip and what to do if weather or other criteria may hinder your visit.

 2. Plan on what time of the year you want to visit!

 The most popular time to visit the Amish is during the summer when school is out.
-The growing season is in high production and there are many chances to get hands on with the Amish themselves while they're out working.
-We've seen plenty of smiles on kids faces when they shucked corn and churned butter on an Amish porch.
-The spring season is busy and many Amish are preparing for growing season.
-The Amish wares and furniture is on high demand at this time of year.
-The fall and winter months aren't busy much and its the best time to visit the Amish themselves and talk directly to them.
+The growing season is in high production, and there are many chances to get hands-on with the Amish themselves while they're out working.
+We've seen plenty of smiles on kids' faces when they have shucked corn and churned butter on an Amish porch.
+The spring season is busy, and many Amish are preparing for the growing season.
+The Amish wares and furniture are in high demand at this time of year.
+The fall and winter months aren't busy much, and it's the best time to visit the Amish and talk directly to them.
 The Amish are good about telling you what they know and how they do things.
-Understand that we non Amish are called "the english" so please don't ask about personal matters or expect the Amish to know about modern issues.
+Understand that non-Amish are called "the English," so please don't ask about personal matters or expect the Amish to know about current issues.

 3. Find an Itinerary of things to do in the area for the whole family to enjoy!

-Many people have come to the Amish every year because they thought they can see it all in one afternoon.
+Many people have come to the Amish every year because they thought they could see it all in one afternoon.
 Plan for a few days to take in the surrounding attractions!

-Use these next 3 steps to plan secure your visit to Amish country!
+Use these next 3 steps to plan and secure your visit to Amish country!

-Ok, your mind is made up and you're ready to start looking for the perfect place to stay and do while you're here in Lawrence county!
+Ok, your mind is made up, and you're ready to start looking for the perfect place to stay and things to do while you're here in Lawrence County!
 These next 3 steps are for picking out where to stay, where to eat, and what to do.

-There are many places to stay and most are very cheap, around the $60/night range so you can afford to stay a while.
+There are many places to stay, and most are very cheap, around the $60/night range, so you can afford to stay for a while.

-The most requested place to stay is inside David Crockett State Park at the Leed certified cabins that border Lindsey lake.
-The next place would be the new hotel just north of town that is currently being built.
-Today there are 4 hotels and a few air b&b places around to rent.
+The most requested place to stay is inside David Crockett State Park at the LEED-certified cabins that border Lindsey Lake.
+The next place would be the new Best Western Plus hotel just north of town.
+Today there are hotels, a bed and breakfast, and a few Airbnb places to rent.
 The Farm in Summertown has a few places to stay that are the most unique in the area.
-Below is our hotel guide linked in the button that will take you to our Visit Lawrenceburg TN page where you can discover every place we have to offer in Lawrence county and surrounding area.
+Below is our hotel guide linked in the button that will take you to our Visit Lawrenceburg TN page, where you can discover every place we have to offer in Lawrence county and surrounding areas.

-Lawrence county has plenty of unique places to eat for any type of foods.
-We have lots of southern style restaurants to please any taste and can take you on a culinary journey!
+Lawrence County has plenty of unique places to eat for any type of food.
+We have many southern-style restaurants to please any taste and can take you on a culinary journey!

 Please see step 3 listed above for our itineraries page.
 We already have many restaurants listed and the times to be there.
-For anyone wanting something different or have other plans then make sure to see our complete guide to our local area restaurants to find exactly the foods you like or would like to try!
-Lawrence county may be small but we have all the major categories of food types.
-We have sushi, seafood, italian, french, and the best bbq and steaks you can get!
+For anyone wanting something different or has other plans, see our complete guide to our local area restaurants to find the foods you like or would like to try!
+Lawrence County may be small, but we have all the major categories of food types.
+We have sushi, seafood, Italian, French, and the best BBQ and steaks you can get!
 Click the link below for our complete list!

 6. Find a few things to do!

 The Big Red Store was the first mall in America.
-Lawrenceburg is the birthplace of southern gospel music where you can see the switchboard and mic of Tennessee's first radio station!
+Lawrenceburg is the birthplace of southern gospel music, where you can see the switchboard and microphone of Tennessee's first radio station!
 The famous Farm Community is in Summertown.
 The Wilburn Mill is so old we don't know when it was built!
-So many places are a mere 20 minute car ride from the city limits.
-Click the links below to see our area attractions at our other websites Visit Lawrenceburg TN and Visit Pulaski TN where you can find more to do in the area!
+So many places are a mere 20-minute car ride from the city limits.
+Click the links below to see our area attractions at our other websites Visit Lawrenceburg TN and Visit Pulaski TN, where you can find more to do in the area!